Eric Ravilious: Career and marriage

-In 1933 Ravilious and his wife painted murals at the Midland Hotel in Morecambe.
+In 1933 Ravilious and Garwood painted murals at the Midland Hotel in Morecambe.
 In November 1933, Ravilious held his first solo exhibition at the Zwemmer Gallery in London, titled "An Exhibition of Water-Colour Drawings".
 Twenty of the 37 works displayed were sold.
 During 1939, Ravilious painted a series of watercolours of chalk hill figures in the English landscape.
 The Leicester Galleries sold three of these paintings to British public collections, the Tate, the Victoria & Albert Museum and Aberdeen Art Gallery.

 Printmaking and illustration

-Ravilious engraved more than 400 illustrations and drew over 40 lithographic designs for books and publications during his lifetime.
+Ravilious engraved more than 400 illustrations and drew over forty lithographic designs for books and publications during his lifetime.
 His first commission, in 1926, was to illustrate a novel for Jonathan Cape.
-He went on to produce work both for large companies such as the Lanston Corporation and smaller, less commercial publishers, such as the Golden Cockerel Press (for whom he illustrated an edition of Twelfth Night), the Curwen Press and the Cresset Press.
+He went on to produce work both for large companies such as the Lanston Monotype Corporation and smaller, less commercial publishers, such as the Golden Cockerel Press (for whom he illustrated an edition of Twelfth Night), the Curwen Press and the Cresset Press.

 His woodcut of two Victorian gentlemen playing cricket has appeared on the front cover of every edition of Wisden Cricketers' Almanack since 1938.
 His style of wood-engraving was greatly influenced by that of Thomas Bewick, whom both he and Bawden admired.
 Ravilious in turn influenced other wood engravers, such as Gwenda Morgan who also depicted scenes in the South Downs and was commissioned by the Golden Cockerel Press.

 In the mid-1930s Ravilious took up lithography, making a print of Newhaven Harbour for the "Contemporary Lithographs" scheme, and a set of full-page lithographs, mostly of shop interiors, for a book called High Street, with text by J. M. Richards.
 Following a trip in a submarine in the war he produced a series of lithographs on Submarines, a set of 12, one of which was entitled Submarine Dream.